 After installing a Feature Update like Fall Creators Update, you may face yet another weird issue.
-Whenever the computer is restarted, the first screen that may show up even before the logon screen is: “The username or password is incorrect.
+Whenever the computer is restarted, the first screen that may show up even before the login screen is: “The username or password is incorrect.
 Try again.“

 Note that the above screen shows up even before the Welcome screen is displayed; appears even if you haven’t had a chance to enter any username or password.
 After dismissing the above message, then you’re able to type the credentials in the login screen and login successfully.

-- Click Start button, select Settings
+- Click the Start button, select Settings

 - Click Accounts, and then select Sign-in options.

-- In the Privacy section, turn off “Use my sign in info to automatically finish setting up my device after an update or restart” setting.
+- In the Privacy section, turn off Use my sign in info to automatically finish setting up my device after an update or restart.

-- Restart Windows
+- Restart Windows.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
-He is passionate about Microsoft technologies and has a vast experience in the ITeS industry — delivering support for Microsoft's consumer products.
-He has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.
+He is passionate about Microsoft technologies and has a vast experience in Windows — delivering support for Microsoft's consumer products.
+He has been a Microsoft MVP (2003-2012) who contributes to various Windows support forums.